 Before even jumping into learning the language, make sure you know some stuff about it.
 Which family does it belong to?
 Who speaks it?
 Is it related to a language you already know?
 What about its history?
 See what the language looks like.
 Read a bit about its grammar and vocabulary.
 This is all useful information that can help you decide if you really are interested in learning that language, and can also give you a general idea of what you’re getting into, especially if you already have some experience with languages.
 All this can usually be found in the language’s Wikipedia article, but further research is never bad.
 Gather material which you can reference early on.
 This includes textbooks, podcasts, articles.
 Don’t get too caught up with this though, just find something to start with.

 Learn the International Phonetic Alphabet (IPA) first.
-Get a pronunciation chart (e.g this one) for your target language and say each individual sound out loud and try to get it as right as possible.
+Get a pronunciation chart (like this one) for your target language and say each individual sound out loud and try to get it as right as possible.
 Doing this from the very beginning will make you form good speaking habits.
-Watch/listen to people speaking the language and try to analyze their speech.
+Watch/listen to people speaking the language and try to analyze and mimic their speech.
+Keep in mind that correct sentence-level pronunciation (i.e having a natural flow when pronouncing whole sentences) is different from pronouncing standalone words correctly.

-Intonation also plays a big role when it comes to sounding good.
-An easy way to get a good intonation is to, obviously, practice, but to do that efficiently, listen to natives and try to mimic their speech, no matter if you understand what they say or not.
-There’s a little caveat to this though.
 Each language has regional accents, so make sure you don’t mix accents together.
-If you’re not going for a specific dialect or accent, a good rule of thumb is to find material and speak the language in what you’d consider the most stereotypical or “standard” accent.
+If you’re not going for a specific dialect or accent, a good rule of thumb is to find material and speak the language in what would be considered the most stereotypical or “standard” accent.

 Start speaking early on / challenge yourself